 The Company has policies and practices mandated by the Board to manage the Company's risks.
 Such risks include the following:

 1. COVID-19 (Coronavirus)

-On March 11, 2020, the World Health Organization characterized COVID-19 (Coronavirus) as a pandemic.
-The COVID-19 pandemic has impacted and is likely to continue to impact the Company's operations in the following key areas:
+On March 11, 2020, the World Health Organization (WHO) characterized COVID-19 (Coronavirus) as a pandemic.
+On May 5, 2023, the WHO declared an end to COVID-19 as a global health emergency.

-a.
-Workforce: